workarea-commerce/workarea-api/README.md

 Rails.application.routes.draw do
   # ...all your other absolutely fabulous Workarea routes...
   mount Workarea::Api::Engine => '/api', as: :api

-  # ...except this one. make sure it's last.
+# ...except this one.
+Make sure it's last to correctly handle errors and redirects.
   mount Workarea::Storefront::Engine => '/', as: :storefront
 end
 ```